 If you prefer to have a break from the driving, I recommend Glenara Elite Travel who operate tours in a comfortable mini-bus that enables you to easily see all the attractions of the Causeway Coast in one day.
 They run regular day tours that cost £35 per person.

-This article was brought to you in partnership with Alamo Car Hire.
-Thanks to the Causeway and Glens Tourism Board for hosting my stay on Northern Ireland’s Causeway Coast.
+This article was brought to you in partnership with Alamo Rent A Car.
+Thanks to the Causeway Coast and Glens Borough Council for hosting my stay on Northern Ireland’s Causeway Coast.

 Yorkshire is a place that is filled with a mixture of historical sites and natural beauty, and this makes it the perfect holiday destination for all the family.
 Whether you have a weekend or a week, you will find something amazing in this part of the world.
 Here are some of the things you might like to see;

 Quite easily one of the most famous country houses in the United Kingdom, a trip to Castle Howard is always a great day out.
 A grand Baroque mansion, it opens in March, there is always an event to plan for if that’s what swings your vote.

 However, even when the events aren’t on there is so much to enjoy in both the house and the gardens that you could spend more than a day here.
 Great for a picnic on the warmer days, there is a garden centre and a farm shop while caravanning and camping is available if you just can’t get enough.